article / lost job coverage

 Anchor the date first

 Start by writing down the date job-based coverage ended or will end, because the rest of the comparison depends on that anchor.
-The article tells the user to verify the date with the employer plan, not a private quote form.
+The article tells you to verify the date with the employer plan, not a private quote form.

 Separate paths before comparing prices